Teachings of the Eagle Feather, part 21: Eagle Feathers & Braids of Northern Sweetgrass

 Three other mashkikiwan, bashkodejiibik, also called mashkodewashk (sage), giizhik (cedar), and wiingashk, also called bashkode-mashkosiw (sweetgrass), follow tobacco, and together they are referred to as niiwino-mide-mashkikiwan (the Four Sacred Medicines).

 The niiwino-mide-mashkikiwan are used in everyday life and in ceremonies.
 All of them can be used to smudge with, though mashkodewashk, giizhik, and wiingashk - all of which are called nookweziganan or Smudging Medicines -, also have many other uses.
 It is said that asemaa sits in the eastern door, giizhik in the southern door, mashkodewashk in the western door, and wiingashk in the northern door.
-Elders say that the spirits like the aroma produced when we burn tobacco and the other three nookweziganan.
+It is believed that the spirits like the aroma produced when we burn tobacco and the other three nookweziganan.

 The Anishnaabeg Peoples follow sacred traditions and believe that when one takes something from Aki, the Earth - for example, when bashkodejiibik or wiingashk are picked - then an explanation to the spirit of the plant about why it is being picked and how it will be used is required.
 The explanation is often accompanied by an offering of asemaa in return for the generosity shown by Aki and the plant which shared itself.